 A New Business Model for Provider Organizations

-Greg Scrine, Senior Vice President, Lumeris Advisory Services
+Greg Scrine, Vice President, Lumeris Advisory Services

 Ever-growing healthcare costs and the recognition that one-third or more of US healthcare spending is unnecessary, wasteful, or inappropriate have resulted in pressure on healthcare organizations to cut costs without harming quality.
 Despite the political changes that are taking place today, there is bipartisan, bicameral support behind the transition from volume to value in healthcare.
 While some value-based care programs may look different in the future, the value-based care movement is here to stay.

 This much is certain: business models for provider organizations have been slow to evolve.
 How can health systems and physicians adapt to these pressures?
 The answer is to re-engineer healthcare organizations into a business model that enables population health management (PHM).
 That new model is the population health services organization (PHSO).